NehaP0/NehaP0/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

-- 🔭 I’m currently
 - 🌱 I’m currently learning MERN stack web development.
 - 👯 I’m looking to work on full stack web development.
 - 💬 Ask me about HTML, CSS, JavaScript, React.